tbrushwyler/blog-jekyll/_posts/2016/02/2016-02-11-xamarin-bluetooth-le.markdown

 - __WritableAuxilliaries__: allows a client to write to the Characteristic User Description descriptor
 - __Broadcast__: allows this characteristic value to be placed in advertising packets

 There are reserved [services](https://developer.bluetooth.org/gatt/services/Pages/ServicesHome.aspx){:target="_blank"} and [characteristics](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx){:target="_blank"} for specific types of devices and information.
 For example, a [heart rate monitor](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.heart_rate.xml){:target="_blank"} will always have a service with identifier 0x180D that has characteristics 0x2A37, 0x2A38, and 0x2A39.
-Before beginning development, be sure to fully document the full GATT profile for the device.
+Before beginning development, be sure to fully document the GATT profile for the device.

 ### Bluetooth LE in iOS